 How Much Is Speedify?

-Speedify offers numerous subscription plan types and lengths for users, but for the purposes of this review, we will focus on their Individuals plan.
+Speedify costs $7.49 per month if you subscribe to the annual plan.
+It offers other subscription plan types and lengths for users, but for the purposes of this review, we'll focus on their Individuals plan.
 Let's review the costs of each term length in detail.

 Speedify also offers two other categories of plans for those needing more simultaneous connections and higher device limits: